-Next Autumnal Equinox (Start of Fall)Wednesday, 22 September 2021
+Next Autumnal Equinox (Start of Fall)Thursday, 22 September 2022

 The Autumnal Equinox, also known as the September Equinox or the first day of fall in the Northern Hemisphere, occurs every year either on September 22 or September 23.
 This day marks the moment when the sun is directly above the equator while moving from north to south, and also the astronomical beginning of Fall in the Northern Hemisphere.

 "Equinox" derives from two Latin words, aequus and nox, and it means "equal night".
 This is because, during an equinox, day and night are around the same length in terms of duration.
 This happens because the sun is above the equator line for 12 hours during an equinox.
 It is exactly at the moment that the sun crosses the equator line that the Autumnal Equinox happens.

 As the seasons go from Summer to Fall, after the Autumnal Equinox the days become shorter and nights grow longer, as the sun rises at a later time and sets earlier during the autumnal months.